skiptools/swift-sqlcipher/Documentation/Index.md

 ##### Filter Operators and Functions

-SQLite.swift defines a number of operators for building filtering predicates.
+SQLiteDB defines a number of operators for building filtering predicates.
 Operators and functions work together in a type-safe manner, so attempting to equate or compare different types will prevent compilation.